-If your holidays and family gatherings are stressful and often disappointing, it is time to try something new.
-Using the holidays to confront family members in yet another annual sparring match is a certain recipe for a ruined celebration.
+Are your holidays and family gatherings stressful and often disappointing?
+If so, it’s time to try something new.
+Using the holidays to confront family members in yet another annual sparring match is a certain recipe for a less-than-jolly holiday season.

 Instead, look at the holiday season as an opportunity to make peace with estranged family members, experiment with low-stress celebrations, and put yourself and those you care most about first.
 Try employing the following tips to help you reduce stress and enjoy the festivities more than you have in years past.

 How to Better Enjoy the Holidays With Your Family

 Trying to satisfy the expectations of parents, siblings, or children during the holidays can overwhelm anybody.
 Selecting gifts, decorating, preparing food, and planning travel are physically and emotionally exhausting.

 Often, when families get together, members are expected to conform to their old roles based on birth order, gender, family rules, and rituals.
 But neither you nor your family are the same people who established your early roles and traditions.

 Changes are inevitable in every family.
 Children grow up and become parents.
 Healthy, independent parents age and become dependent.
 Siblings move across the country, pursue different careers, and develop different values.
 These changes require a new perspective and the evolution or replacement of the rituals and relationships that may have been satisfying in the past but are no longer appropriate.

 The first step to a happy holiday is determining what you want from the experience.
 What’s important to you?
 What are your priorities for the season?
 Give up on the idea of a perfect family, perfect environment, and perfect gifts.
 These goals depend on others whom you cannot control.